Adam4lexander/Spoke/README.md

 }
 ```

-The vanilla Unity version splits logic across multiple methods, with edge cases and bookkeeping.
-In Spoke, everything lives in one expressive block: **setup, reaction, and teardown**.
+👉 In Spoke, the entire behaviour lives in one expressive block.
+Setup, reaction, and cleanup happen automatically.

-It's not just shorter.
-It's **closer to how you actually think.**

-- Code is easier to understand
-- Fewer edge cases and lifecycle bugs
-- You can scale logic without losing clarity

 ---

+## 💡 Why Spoke?

+Unity’s lifecycle makes it easy for logic to get scattered:

+- Systems spread across `Awake`, `OnEnable`, `OnDisable`, `OnDestroy`
+- Polling state in `Update` just to detect changes
+- Brittle event chains with manual subscription cleanup
+- Initialization order bugs between dependent components
+- Scene teardown chaos: accessing destroyed objects

+Spoke collapses those problems into **scoped, self-cleaning windows of logic.**<br>
+You write: _"When this state exists — run this behaviour — and clean it up afterward.”_

+---

-## 🔰 Getting Started
+## 🔰 Install

-Copy **Spoke.Runtime**, **Spoke.Reactive** and **Spoke.Unity** into your project (or just clone this repo).
+Clone this repo or copy **Spoke.Runtime**, **Spoke.Reactive** and **Spoke.Unity** into your project.<br>
+No dependencies, no setup.

+---

+## 🚀 Getting Started

-Then create a new script and subclass `SpokeBehaviour` instead of `MonoBehaviour`:
+Subclass `SpokeBehaviour` instead of `MonoBehaviour`:

 ```csharp
 using Spoke;